arcward/DisConcierge/README.md

 OpenAI assistants via Discord slash commands.
 It also features a web-based admin interface for configuration and monitoring.

+## Use Cases

+This project was developed with two primary uses cases in mind:

+- **Community support**: Deploy DisConcierge in your community server to answer frequently asked questions, provide documentation references, and help new members.
+The feedback system allows you to track response quality and improve the assistant over time.

+- **Knowledge base access**: Configure your OpenAI assistant with relevant documentation/files and give your community/channel access to your knowledge base (product/service info, internal processes, etc) through natural language queries.

 ## Features

 - Discord slash commands (`/chat` and `/private`) to interact with your OpenAI assistant